 - It breaks easily

 - Prone to frizz

 - Hair is dull

 Summer Hair Guide: How to prevent Dry Hair in the Summer

-If any of those tell-tale signs of dry hair sound familiar, taking some simple steps to counter dryness and protect hair from dryness will improve how your hair looks, how it feels and make it easier to style.
+If any of my tell-tale signs of dry hair sound familiar, take some simple steps to counter dryness.
+You can protect hair from becoming dry, and doing so will improve how your hair looks and feels and make it easier to style.

 - Treat your hair like your skin and keep it hydrated so drink plenty of water.

 - Split ends, if left unchecked, can work their way up the cuticle, leaving hair dull and unmanageable, so invest in regular trims.